RHODE ISLAND

 Pawtuxet Neck Fort

-A Patriot earthwork fort with a blockhouse, armed with two 12-pounder guns, later with two 6-pounders.
+A Patriot earthwork fort with a blockhouse, built October 1775, armed with three to six guns (reports vary), located on Fort Hill about midway on the point.
+Also known as Long Neck Fort.
 Garrisoned by the Pawtuxet Rangers.
 Abandoned after the American Revolution.
-Reactivated during the French - American War.
-Rebuilt as a stone fort in 1812.
+Reactivated during the brief French - American Naval War.
+Rebuilt as a stone fort after 1812.
 Abandoned after the war.
-Many of the stones and timber were later used to build private homes in the area.
+Many of the stones and timber were later used (after the Civil War) to build private homes in the area.
+Stone monument located at 52 Fort Ave..

 (website and info courtesy of Capt.
 Ken Gilbert, Pawtuxet Rangers, R.I.
 State Militia)